mtuong/CLIMB_tutorials/Getting started with CLIMB.md

 **Galaxy** – if you aren’t comfortable with the command line, **try this option first!**.
 1. In a modern web browser (i.e. not Internet Explorer) navigate to <ip_address>/galaxy
+2. Register for an account within Galaxy by going to 'User' in the top menu bar.
+Make a note of your username and password.
+This will allow you to save your progress between sessions.
+If you don't register an account, your work will be deleted within a day or two.
 2. There are loads of galaxy tutorials available from [the galaxy project wiki], as well as the [ABPRI] website, which is aimed at microbial genomics.

 **ssh on windows** - if you are comfortable with the command line and have a windows computer